NIA searches Waze's office; court rejects his plea against arrest | Law-Order

 The searches started around 8 pm on Monday and were going on till 4 am on Tuesday, he said.

+A black Mercedes which Waze was using was also seized from a parking lot near CSMT station, and Rs 5 lakh in cash, a note-counting machine, two number plates and some clothes were recovered from it, said Inspector General of NIA Anil Shukla.

-The NIA has so far recorded statements of seven officials of Crime Branch including an Assistant Commissioner of Police, the official said.
+The NIA has so far recorded statements of seven officials of Crime Branch including an Assistant Commissioner of Police.

 The agency also questioned, on the third consecutive day, CIU's Assistant Police Inspector (API) Riyazuddin Kazi, he added.